elisemercury/German-Word-Capitalization-Prediction-in-Python/README.md

 Word2Vec_word_predictor.predict(self, str_input, model_filename, evaluation = None, progress = "", print_eval = "")
 ``

-  str_input.........string, takes any German text as input
+- str_input.........string, takes any German text as input

-  model_filename....string, takes a pretrained Gensim Word2Vec Embedding file, will be loaded with Gensim
+- string, takes a pretrained Gensim Word2Vec Embedding file, will be loaded with Gensim

-  evaluation........optional, string, takes same text as in str_input but with correct capitalization
+- evaluation........optional, string, takes same text as in str_input but with correct capitalization

-  progress..........optional, use progress="bar" for displaying prediction progress bar by %,
+- progress..........optional, use progress="bar" for displaying prediction progress bar by %,

-                              use progress="words" for displaying prediction progress by words,

-  print_eval........optional, if print_eval="no" then will not print test evaluation results
+- print_eval........optional, if print_eval="no" then will not print test evaluation results

 For predicting on a list of multiple German texts, use this function below.